lacanoid/datalink/docs/README.md

 - World Wide Web publishing, where parts of the website are often served as files
 - Creative industries, where production assests are kept in multimedia files
 - CAD/CAM, where models and schematics are kept in files
-- Content delivery, where streaming assests are kept in files
+- Content delivery, where streaming assets are kept in files
 - Administration, where files are used to keep PDF documents and such
 - Medical, where X-ray and other scans are kept in files